yienyoong/tp/docs/UserGuide.md

 To add a new student,

  1. Enter the input  `add A1234567X n/John Doe f/COM p/98765432 e/johnd@example.com a/John street, block 123, #01-01 s/vaccinated m/peanut allergy r/RVRC` into the command box.
 ![AddStudentBefore](images/addStudentBefore.png)

- 2. The new student will be added at the bottom of the list and into Vax@NUS' record.
+ 2. The new student will be added at the bottom of the list and into Vax@NUS record.
 ![AddStudentAfter](images/addStudentAfter.png)

 #### Editing a student record: `edit`